 Kaepernick’s justification for sitting down during the national anthem, and later kneeling instead, makes complete sense.
-How can we show pride for a country that continually oppresses black people and people of color?
+How can we show pride in and for a country that continually oppresses black people and people of color?
 There is no honor in that.

 Kehlani is equally right: Just like athletes, the youth look up to musicians.
 The political and social opinions of entertainers are a driving force of pop culture and politics, especially during the current political climate.
 Just like other artists, Kehlani must be a shining example of what pride, dignity, and self-respect look like—if not for themselves, then for the kids.